Open Records – ARM 10-55-11

 3. Information sufficient to fulfill the request.

-The written request may be submitted on the form herewith attached.
+The written request may be submitted on a form approved by the County Librarian.
+Forms are available at each Library branch, on the Library website, and upon request.
 Sufficient identification may be required to verify the identity of the requester.
-The written request shall be submitted to the custodian who shall then forward a copy of the request to the County Administrator for placement in county files.
-The custodian shall determine whether to allow or deny access, or whether to delete portions of the public record.
+The written request shall be submitted to the custodian who, in consultation with Library legal counsel, shall determine whether to allow or deny access, or whether to redact portions of the public record.

 Deadline/Delay/Denial